alok20121998/Traffic_Signal_Optimization/README.md

 In order to run the project:
 1) Run run.sh, this will use the map.osm file to generate test.net.xml.
 Then the xml file will be used by randomTrips.py to create the car routes.
-Change the -p flag to alter the number of cars generated
+Change the -p flag to alter the number of cars generated.
+The directory already has sample test.net.xml and route files, so this step isn't completely necessary
 2) Run GA-GD approach or GA approach to run the optimization